-- Field names for personal details must match the template field names (Name, Email, Employee ID, and if you choose to include: Date of Birth, Start Date, End Date, Language)
+- Field names for personal details must match the template field names (Name, Preferred Name, Email, Employee ID, and if you choose to include: Date of Birth, Start Date, End Date, Language)

 - All dates should be formatted as "mmm dd, yyyy" (eg. Jun 05, 2015).
 The dates in the Date of Birth and Start Date fields are used for Age and Tenure calculations, so there's no need to load age and tenure separately.
 Instructions for customizing the date in Excel can be found here: Create a custom date format